Drill Bits for Electric Screwdriver: 7 Essential Types

 • Task: Are you driving a screw or drilling a hole?
 If drilling, is it a pilot hole, a clearance hole, or a large through-hole?

-• Screw Type: If fastening, match the bit type (Phillips, Torx, Hex, etc.) and size precisely to the screw head to prevent stripping.
+• Screw Type: If fastening, precisely match the bit type (Phillips, Torx, Hex, etc.) and size to the screw head to prevent stripping.

 • Tool Type: Are you using a standard electric screwdriver, a drill/driver, or an impact driver?
-Impact drivers require impact-rated bits to withstand the high torque and concussive force.
+Impact drivers require impact-rated bits to withstand high torque and concussive force.

 Key Bit Specifications to Consider

-Understanding the technical aspects of bits will further refine your selection.
+Understanding technical aspects refines your selection.

 • Material (of the bit): High-Speed Steel (HSS) for general use, Cobalt for tougher metals, Carbide for masonry.